Skyhawk33/AdventOfCode/readme.md

 ## 2024
 This year I have been using Haskell, installed through [GHCup](https://www.haskell.org/ghcup/install/).

-individual solutions can be run using `runghc`.
+individual solutions can be run using `runghc`, or Main.hs can be run with `cabal run` for solutions with non-standard dependencies

 ### Useful links
 - [Learn You a Haskell for Great Good](https://learnyouahaskell.com/)